Alex-Kalanda/cv/cv.md

   ### Code examples

 [Link to my GitHub - account ](https://github.com/Alex-Kalanda )
-Also as an example, the solution of kata on codevars
+Also as an example, the solution of kata on codewars

         function humanReadable(inputSec) {
          let hours, min, sec